Immigration to Colombia: Western Asia and North Africa

-Chinese and other East Asians
+Chinese

 The city of Cali has the largest Asian community because of its proximity to the Pacific Coast; they also live around the nation in other cities such as Barranquilla, Bucaramanga, Bogotá and Medellín.
 The DANE says the Chinese population is growing 10% every year.
 In recent years, particularly Chinese restaurants have experienced a surge and have become popular businesses in nearly every Colombian city.

 There is a large gap in knowledge of the Chinese diaspora in Colombia in the period from the beginning of the 20th century until 1970–1980.
 The century began with the political upheavals in China that led to the creation of two political factions among the Chinese in and outside China, and eventually caused the communist revolution and the founding of the two separate Chinese states, one on the mainland and one in Taiwan.
 The effect for the Chinese diaspora was the creation not only of political but also more differentiation between migrants and distinguished by locality of origin, language, and history of migration.
 Thus, until today, in terms of organization, they are, on the one hand, the "Overseas Chinese Association", founded by Chinese who migrated to Colombia in the 1980s, and on the other, the Chinese Cultural Centre in Bogotá, founded in 1988 by a Taiwanese government institution (Zhang 1991).

 Moreover, it is known that in 1970 there were over 6,000 Chinese living in Colombia, which means that they kept coming to this country.
 It can be assumed that the anti-immigrant atmosphere in many countries was the major cause of continued Chinese immigration to Colombia.
 The migration did not come from China, because during the first three decades of the People's Republic of China, emigration was severely restricted.
 In fact, it is known that in the early 20th century, due to xenophobia in the United States, a large number of Chinese migrated to Colombia.
 Restrepo (2001) states that at that time various groups of immigrants settled in Barranquilla.

 The end of Chinese anti-immigration laws in the United States during the 1980s allowed many Chinese to emigrate from Colombia to the United States.
 As a result, of the 5,600 people of Chinese origin reported in 1982 (Poston and Yu 1990) in the 1990s were only 3,400, most of whom live in Bogota, Barranquilla, Cali, Cartagena, Medellin, Santa Marta, Manizales, Cucuta, and Pereira.
 All these movements flow of people around the world support the notion that the "Chinese diaspora" is far from staying in a country, take an identity, or "assimilate".
 Political, economic, social, and personal issues contributed to the circulation of the Chinese movement between various locations.
 These factors also have an important influence in the forms of residence and, more recently, in human trafficking.